 All commercial fire safety legislation in England and Wales falls under The Regulatory Reform (Fire Safety) Order 2005, which was designed specifically to simplify the existing legal requirements at that time.

-With some minor exceptions, any commercial premises – property that is used for a non-domestic purpose – is bound by these regulations.
+With some minor exceptions, most commercial premises are bound by the following regulations.

 Depending on the individual premises, commercial fire regulations may be the responsibility of:

 Or anyone else who may have control of the building, such as a facilities manager, risk assessor or commercial property management company.

 Who is defined in commercial fire regulations as a ‘Responsible Person’?

 The individual who is responsible for these fire regulations being carried out is known as a ‘Responsible Person’.
 Every business must have at least one designated ‘Responsible Person’ and it is their responsibility to ensure that certain duties are carried out, action is taken to prevent fires and prevent injury or death if a fire does occur.

 Carrying out a regular fire risk assessment